MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/maptoolbarverticalalignment-enumeration.md

 ---
-title: "MapToolbarVerticalAlignment Enumeration | Microsoft Docs" ms.author: "pablocan"
+title: MapToolbarVerticalAlignment Enumeration | Microsoft Docs
+description: Describes the MapToolbarVerticalAlignment enumeration for Android and iOS and provides the enumeration's Top, Center, and Bottom values. ms.author: pablocan
 ---

 # MapToolbarVerticalAlignment Enumeration